NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/Peacemaker.md

 * * *

 This ragged piece of white cloth is wrapped around the grip, stock, or haft of the affixed weapon.
-When you activate the talisman, you gain the effects of a [[Spells/Sanctuary|Sanctuary]] spell (DC 20) lasting for 1 minute.
+When you activate the talisman, you gain the effects of a [[Sanctuary|Sanctuary]] spell (DC 20) lasting for 1 minute.
 If you draw the affixed firearm, the effect ends immediately and the talisman crumbles.

 *Source: Pathfinder Guns & Gears*
 *OGL*